 Elephant Plains is privately owned and run.
 The lodge aims to be as unobtrusive as possible within the surrounding landscape, while caring for the local environment and the local peoples too.
 It has been awarded a TripAdvisor Certificate of Excellence, in recognition of high service standards!
 The accommodation is booked on a full-board basis, including all meals, teas and coffees, morning and evening game drives, bush walks, and Wi-Fi.
+Children of all ages are welcome, and overall it’s fab for families.

 ACCESS & LOCATION: